International Policy Ideas Challenge 2026 – Call for proposals

 In addition to the financial award, all winners will receive mandatory coaching/mentoring as a team on their research, policy analysis and presentation skills.
 The coaching/mentoring will include group and one-on-one sessions for which each winner will be paired with a subject-matter expert.
 Instruction will be provided in the official language of the application, and all sessions will be delivered online.

 By the end of the program, winners will have a deeper understanding of GAC, SSHRC and Canada’s international policies relevant to their areas of specialization.
-During the program, winners will also learn how to prepare a policy brief, develop policy recommendations and present their ideas in a compelling manner.
+During the program, winners will also learn how to prepare a policy brief, develop policy recommendations and present their ideas to policymakers in a compelling manner.

 Winners are expected to fully participate in all 4 coaching/mentoring sessions.
-These will be delivered online during spring and summer 2025:
+These will be delivered online during spring and summer 2026:

 - A 1- to 2-hour one-on-one coaching/mentoring session with a coach/mentor with relevant subject-matter expertise to discuss policy brief content and potential recommendations